JoydeepMallick/CT_COE_program/Week 5 17.6.24 to 22.6.24/assignment_week5/answer3.md

 GO
 ```

-We also have a `Copy Database wizard` of SSMS for the same.
+We also have a `Copy Database wizard` of SSMS for the same, leave all to default to get all tables in database copied.